Audacious Warrior provides joint training opportunities

 |0

-This work, Audacious Warrior provides joint training opportunities [Image 7 of 7], by SMSgt Paul Gorman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Audacious Warrior provides joint training opportunities, by SMSgt Paul Gorman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT